willow-ahrens/FinchBenchmarks/artifact.md

 # How Delivered
 Our artifact is distributed by cloning the repo from [https://github.com/willow-ahrens/FinchBenchmarks.git](https://github.com/willow-ahrens/FinchBenchmarks.git).
-**TODO: Zenodo link so the datasets are all included!**
-When fully expanded the artifact takes approximately **TODO** space.

 # Installation

+The artifact can be run containerized, using docker, or locally, using our provided scripts.

-Docker is used to build all the dependencies and run the artifact.
-From the scripts (**TODO: change this?**) directory, run the `artifact.sh` script to build the docker image, which runs the experiments, and copy the result files from the docker image to the local machine.
-The dockerscript automatically installs the necessary dependencies and builds OpenCV and TACO to compare against.
+If you choose to run containerized, Docker is used to build all the dependencies and run the artifact.
+From the toplevel directory (e.g.
+`.../FinchBenchmarks/`), run the `artifact.sh` script, which has two separate commands.
+The first command runs docker to build, install, run, and plot the results.
+The dockerscript handles all parts of results collection and analysis.
+The local build instructions contain more explanation of the steps the Dockerscript takes.
+The second command copies the results from the docker image back into the toplevel directory on the host machine.

 To run locally, first install cmake, gcc, g++, python, python3, and git.
-Results were collected using gcc 7.5.0, however a more modern version should work.
-Next, run the `build_project.sh` script to download julia 1.8.2 and build OpenCV and TACO.
+Results were originally collected using gcc 7.5.0, however a more modern version should work.
+Next, run the `build_project.sh` script to download julia 1.8.2 and build OpenCV and TACO (this uses the included Makefile).
 The results can be collected using the `run.sh` script which runs all of the experiments and generates the graphs shown in the paper.
-Running the data collection scripts automatically downloads the appropriate datasets, however they are also included in the artifact distribution.
+Running the data collection scripts automatically downloads the appropriate datasets.

+TODO however they are also included in the artifact distribution.

 # Experiment Workflow
 There are five experiments described in the paper in sections 9.1 through 9.5, and each has an associated bash script to run the experiment and generate the associated graphs, and a julia script to collect the benchmark data.
-There are separate binaries for the OpenCV and TACO experiments, which are called from the julia files with the appropriate environment variables set.
+There are separate binaries for the OpenCV and TACO experiments, which are called from the Julia files with the appropriate environment variables set.
 Each section is described as follows.

 - SpMSpV: